-The Manager is responsible for maintaining the Portfolio in accordance with the Investment Guidelines and Rebalancing Criteria and, at its discretion, selectively writes covered call options and cash covered put options from time to time in respect of the securities included in the Portfolio in order to generate additional distributable income for the Company.
+The Manager is responsible for maintaining the Portfolio in accordance with the Investment Guidelines and, at its discretion, selectively writes covered call options and cash covered put options from time to time in respect of the securities included in the Portfolio in order to generate additional distributable income for the Company.

 The Manager expects that the Company will be invested directly, or indirectly through exchange-traded funds, in at least 20 global dividend growth companies.
-Equity securities selected by the Manager will generally be equal-weighted at the time of investment and after rebalancing the Portfolio, but the Company may, at the Manager's discretion, hold non-equal-weight positions.